FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 ## Photosystem II maintenance, oxygen metabolism, and DNA repair as limitations on *Prochlorococcus* growth {.unnumbered}

-*Prochlorococcus* remain challenging to culture, as their reduced genomes – the smallest of any known oxyphototroph – render them partially dependent upon mutualistic heterotrophic bacteria to  detoxify reactive oxygen species (Moore et al., 2007; Morris et al., 2008).
-MED4, SS120 and MIT9313 have been successfully cultured in laboratories, and used to show that ecotypic classifications correspond to biochemical differences among strains.
-CITATONS OUR LAB and OTHERS.
+*Prochlorococcus* remain challenging to culture, as their reduced genomes – the smallest of any known oxyphototroph – render them partially dependent upon mutualistic heterotrophic bacteria to  detoxify reactive oxygen species [@morrisFacilitationRobustGrowth2008; @morrisDependenceCyanobacteriumProchlorococcus2011].
+MED4, SS120 and MIT9313 have been successfully cultured in laboratories  [@mooreComparativePhysiologySynechococcus1995; @mooreCulturingMarineCyanobacterium2007], and used to show that ecotypic classifications correspond to biochemical differences among strains [@bonisteelStrainSpecificDifferences2018].
+CITATONS OTHERS.

 Under full atmospheric [O~2~] and bluelight, LL clades of *Prochlorococcus* are restricted to growth under low light, in part because they suffer photoinhibition of Photosystem II (PSII) through several paths, including direct absorbance of UV or blue light, in parallel with generation of Reactive Oxygen Species (ROS) if the electron flow is slowed, [@aroPhotoinhibitionPhotosystemII1993], producing damaging singlet oxygen (^1^O~2~) [@aroPhotoinhibitionPhotosystemII1993; @soitamoPhotoinhibitionMarinePicocyanobacteria2017; @murphyPhotoinactivationPhotosystemII2017; @hakalaEvidenceRoleOxygenevolving2005].
-Repair of inhibited PSII process relies on the removal of damaged PsbA (Mann et al., 2000; Adam et al., 2005), followed by reassembly with newly synthesized PsbA [@nixonRecentAdvancesUnderstanding2010].
+Repair of photoinactivated PSII relies on the removal of damaged PsbA (Mann et al., 2000; Adam et al., 2005), followed by reassembly with newly synthesized PsbA [@nixonRecentAdvancesUnderstanding2010].
 Degradation of PsbA is a rate-limiting step in recovery from photoinhibition (Kanervo et al., 1993), mediated largely by a heterohexamer of (FtsH12)3, a membrane-bound (Sacharz et al., 2015)(Zak et al., 2001) metalloprotease  (Chiba et al., 2002) (Yoshioka-Nishimura and Yamamoto, 2014).
 (Adam et al., 2005; Boehm et al., 2012) (Nixon et al. (2010)) (Komenda et al., 2007).
 (Pisareva et al., 2007; Sacharz et al., 2015),  (Mann et al., 2000), (AMANDA REF from ALGATECH).

 *Prochlorococcus* genomes encode 4 FtsH proteins, henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model cyanobacterium *Synechocystis* FtsH, and with presumably parallel functions (table \@ref(tab:FtsHTable)).
 Upon a shift to higher light HLIII MED4 upregulated expression of FtsH1 and FtsH2 [@bonisteelStrainSpecificDifferences2018], homologs to the *Synechocystis* slr0228 and slr1604, implicated in PSII repair.
 In contrast representative LLIV strain MIT9313 showed less overall expression of the FtsH proteases, and thus has fewer FtsH serving each photosystem.
-Furthermore MIT9313 expressed primarily FtsH3, homologous to Sll1463 involved in PSI biogenesis, and FtsH expression did not increase in response to light stress.
-Through adaptation to steady low light, LLIV *Prochlorococcus* instead allocates resources processes other than dynamic regulation of PSII repair.
+Furthermore, MIT9313 expressed primarily FtsH3, homologous to *Synechocystis* slr1463 involved in PSI biogenesis, and  FtsH expression did not increase in response to light stress in MIT9313.
+Through adaptation to steady low light, Clade LLIV *Prochlorococcus* instead allocate resources to processes other than dynamic regulation of PSII repair.

 \newpage